Ka with vertical stroke

 Ka with vertical stroke (Ҝ ҝ; italics: Ҝ ҝ) is a letter of the Cyrillic script.
 Its form is derived from the Cyrillic letter Ka (К к) by the addition of a stroke through the short horizontal bar in the center of the letter.

-Ka with vertical stroke was used in the Azerbaijani Cyrillic alphabet from 1939 to 1991 in Azerbaijan.
-The Azerbaijani Cyrillic alphabet still sees use in Dagestan and other parts of Russia.
-It represented the voiced palatal plosive //ɟ//, similar to the pronunciation of g in "angular".
+Ka with vertical stroke was used in the Azerbaijani Cyrillic alphabet from 1939 to 1991 in Azerbaijan, and is still used today in Dagestan and other parts of Russia.
+It represents the voiced palatal plosive //ɟ//, similar to the pronunciation of g in "angular".
 The corresponding letter in the Latin alphabet is G g, and the name of the letter is ge (ҝе, /az/).

+The letter is also used in the Tat and Judeo-Tat alphabets in Azerbaijan.